-If you are thinking of taking an e-bike there are extended sections of the route where you will be away from convenient charging points, so plan/ration battery use accordingly.
-There are no points where you have to physically lift the bike though.
+If you are thinking of taking an e-cycle there are extended sections of the route where you will be away from convenient charging points, so plan/ration battery use accordingly.
+There are no points where you have to physically lift the bike, though.

-That doesn’t mean you should be reckless though, so always ride within your limits and the limits of your equipment and if in doubt dismount - whether that’s on an off-road descent or at one of the few busy road crossings.
+That doesn’t mean you should be reckless, though.
+Always ride within your limits and the limits of your equipment and if in doubt dismount – whether that’s on an off-road descent or at one of the few busy road crossings.
 If you’re riding solo we’d also suggest using a ‘beacon’ tracking phone app for safety.